vivekmalneedi/veridian/README.md

 - It is recommended to install the [verible](https://github.com/google/verible) tools for
   - formatting support with `verible-verilog-format`
   - syntax checking support with `verible-verilog-syntax`
+- It is recommended to install [verilator](https://www.veripool.org/verilator/) for additional linting

 ### Install from Release